ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model.md

     ## [1] "Calculating CFI"
     ## [1] "Calculating Standardized Results"
     ## [1] "Calculating SRMR"

+    ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
+    ## clin_pop_affect_veg.model): CFI estimates below 0 should not be trusted, and
+    ## indicate that the other model fit estimates should be interpreted with caution.
+    ## A negative CFI estimates typically appears due to negative residual variances.

     ## elapsed
-    ##   1.122
+    ##   0.607
     ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0371957759493137 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.36605214821313 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0371957759493138 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.36605214821313 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."

     ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
     ## clin_pop_affect_veg.model): A difference greater than .025 was observed pre-